microsoft/mssql-docker/windows/mssql-server-windows-developer/readme.md

 ## About this sample

-1. **Applies to:** SQL Server vNext, Windows Server 2016, Windows 10
+1. **Applies to:** SQL Server Developer Edition, Windows Server 2016, Windows 10
 5. **Authors:** Perry Skountrianos [perrysk-msft]

 <a name=before-you-begin></a>